 Justification -SMC 20.40.355 was amended on May 10, 2021, which added Enhanced Shelters to the Development Code.
 Part of that package of amendments reflected Council's desire to add public agency to the list of approved providers for an Enhanced Shelter.
 More recently, Council discussed adding public agency to other transitional housing uses such as Homeless Shelters.
 This amendment adds public agency to the indexed criteria for Homeless Shelters.

-Recommendation - Planning Commission recommends that this amendment be approved.
+Recommendation - The Planning Commission recommends approval of this amendment.

 Amendment #A7 20.40.570 - Unlisted Use